bentruyman/pulverizr/README.md

 While modern image editor's, like Photoshop's, compressors do a decent job at cutting the extra fat around images, they sometimes leave behind extras you probably don't want or need.
-For example, EXIF data in JPEGs, poorly optimized color tables in PNGs and redundant frames in GIFs.
+For example, EXIF data in JPEGs, color-correction data in PNGs and redundant frames in GIFs.

 Pulverizr uses a handful of compressors to perform a number of lossless compression routines to squeeze every last bit out of your images (see